-There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam, excluding barium enemas, for which coinsurance applies.
-If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam and you pay 20% coinsurance of Medicare-approved amount for your doctors' services.
-The Part B deductible doesn't apply.
-You pay 20% of the Medicare-approved amount for Barium Enema Services.

-Prior Authorization is required for Barium Enema.
+Dental services

-Services that are covered for you What you must pay when you get these services Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
+In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
 However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
 Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
+In addition, we cover:

+Preventive Dental Services Not Covered

+Comprehensive Dental Services 20% coinsurance for each Medicare covered service.

+Depression screening

-In addition, we cover: Medicare will only pay for certain dental services that you get when you're in a hospital.
-Medicare will pay for inpatient hospital care if you need to have an emergency or complicated dental procedure.
-Preventive Dental Services Not Covered Comprehensive Dental Services 20% coinsurance for each Medicare covered service.
-Prior Authorization is required.
-Depression screening We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
+We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide followup treatment and/or referrals.

 There is no coinsurance, copayment, or deductible for an annual depression screening visit.

+Diabetes screening

-Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.

-Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
+You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.

 There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.

-Services that are covered for you What you must pay when you get these services Diabetes self-management training, diabetic services, and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: You pay 20% of the cost for all Medicare-covered diabetes self-management training. • Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the You pay 20% of the cost for all Medicare-covered diabetic services. accuracy of test strips and monitors.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth You pay 20% of the cost for all Medicare-covered therapeutic shoes or inserts. shoes and three pairs of inserts (not including the non- customized removable inserts provided with such shoes).
-Coverage includes fitting.
-Prior authorization required for Medicare- Covered Diabetic
+🍑 Diabetes self-management training, diabetic services, and supplies

+For all people who have diabetes (insulin and non-insulin users).
+Covered services include:

+- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting. - Diabetes self-management training is covered under certain conditions.